A Guide to Finding the Best Dentist in Chiang Mai

 CIDC

-Chiang Mai International Dental Clinic, located at Nimmanhaemin Road, is the most recently established dental clinic in Chiang Mai, managed and operated by Dental Corporation Public Co., Ltd, the biggest dental clinic company in Thailand.
+The clinic is managed and operated by Dental Corporation Public Co., Ltd, the biggest dental clinic company in Thailand.

-CIDC has advanced technology for dental treatment
+CIDC has advanced technology for dental treatment.

-You can expect to receive the same quality of treatment at CIDC as in BIDC.
 CIDC has many English-speaking specialist dentists and offers modern equipment and facilities, including digital X-ray equipment, intra-oral camera, and 3D CT scan.
 They also have their own in-house digital dental laboratory.

-CIDC offers a full range of dental treatment from general dentistry, dental implants, root canal, prosthodontics to orthodontic braces, and cosmetic dentistry.
+CIDC is one of the few dental clinics in Chiang Mai that offer all dental treatments from general dentistry, dental implants, root canal, prosthodontics to orthodontic braces, and cosmetic dentistry.

 CIDC uses dental sterilization technologies to ensure the cleanliness of equipment and the environment.
 They are certified by JCI-compliant sterilization standards and ISO quality management controls.